Thailand at a Glance

 Capital City: Bangkok

-People: Largely indigenous Thai, but with significant minorities of ethnic Chinese and Thai-Chinese near the border, and Karen and Hmong tribes in the northern mountains
+People: Mostly indigenous Thai, but with significant minorities of Thai-Chinese and ethnic Chinese near the border, as well as Karen and Hmong tribes in the northern mountains

 Language: Thai, minority languages